Explore ViiV Healthcare

 - The names of principal investigators who participate in our clinical research

-We also register ViiV Healthcare-sponsored clinical trials (phase I-IV) of investigational and marketed medicines on external registries as required by current regulation through http://www.clinicaltrials.gov/ and https://www.clinicaltrialsregister.eu.
+We also register ViiV Healthcare-sponsored clinical trials (phase I-IV) of investigational and marketed medicines on external registries as required by current regulation through http://www.clinicaltrials.gov/ and/or https://www.clinicaltrialsregister.eu.

 Following completion of these clinical studies, result summaries are posted on the ViiV Healthcare clinical study register within eight months, irrespective of the outcome of the study.